xanderlent/atc-dubhacks15f/README.md

-# atc-dubhacks15f
+# mMATC
-An ATC Game for Android (A DubHacks 15F project)
+An ATC Game for Android
+(That started life as a DubHacks 15F project.)

 ATC is a classic real time strategy (RTS) game.
 We've been making our own version, for Android, with multiplayer capabilities.
 It maybe even works!